+We also discussed the continued popularity of our core courses and the problems this presents.
+963 out of 983 available seats were filled in our regular core courses for Fall 2022-Spring 2023.
 This does not include the 100-200 seats available each semester to first-year students in Complex Problems and Enduring Questions courses, which also are usually all filled.
 We clearly could offer more core classes to meet student interests.
-Another problem is that essentially all of the seats in regular core classes are taken before the incoming freshman class registers over the summer.
-This means that these courses are generally filled with juniors and seniors, and so they provide less opportunity for students to find and join our majors.
+Another problem is that essentially all of the seats in regular core classes are taken before the incoming freshman class registers over the summer; for this past year, the distribution of students taking these classes was 175 seniors, 491 juniors, 241 sophomores, and 53 freshmen.
+This means that these courses provide less opportunity for students to find and join our majors.
 We will keep seeking opportunities for our professors to teach high-quality core courses.